about the museum

 Today the Museum is situated in the beautiful grounds of Bishop's Waltham Palace, where it is housed in the only remaining part of the lodgings built by Bishop Langton in 1495.
 This part of the palace was converted into a farmhouse in the 17th century, preserving important parts of the structure.
 The timber framed building with its huge fireplaces and bread oven provides an ideal setting in which to display our many local artefacts.

 Bishop's Waltham Palace in its prime in the 15th century

 Bishop’s Waltham Palace, including the museum, is under the control of English Heritage who look after the buildings’ maintenance, health and safety, and presentation of the rest of the Palace.

 Management of the museum is the responsibility of a team of unpaid Trustees with a representative from the Parish Council.
 A team of volunteer stewards, oral history researchers and archivists work on providing excellent customer services when the Museum is open to the public during the summer months.
-The Museum is an Accreditated Museum under the Arts Council England scheme, a member of the Oral History Society and is recognised for its high standards as an active member of South East Museum Development Programme.
+The Museum is an Accreditated Museum under the Arts Council England scheme, a member of the Oral History Society, the Association of Independant Museums (AIM), Home - Hampshire Archives Trust, and is recognised for its high standards as an active member of South East Museum Development Programme.